xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 We will add more details on these subtleties in the next months while we are getting closer to IOS XR 7.0.2 release date.

-The currently estimated power consumption will be around 1000W typical and 1400W max.
+The currently estimated power consumption is: 1000W typical and 1400W max.

 For reference, here is the block diagram on the 18DD-SE line card:

 ![VigorSE-block-diagram.jpg]({{site.baseurl}}/images/VigorSE-block-diagram.jpg){: .align-center}

 **Note**: None of the NC55-24DD or the NC55-18DD-SE are MACsec capable but the timing features are possible and will be enabled in future software releases (of course, it will require the proper RP-Es).
+{: .notice--info}

 ## Fabric Speed-Up and Redundancy

 The 8-slot fabric are made of 2 Ramon ASICs while the 16-slot fabric cards contains 3 of them.
 Each Jericho2 connects to each Fabric Module with a total of 18 SERDES at 53.125Gbps.
+They can be evenly distributed between one, two or three Fabric Engine (Ramon).
 - 8-slot: 9 SERDES connected to 2 Ramon/FC
 - 16-slot: 6 SERDES connected to 3 Ramon/FC
 - in the future, 4-slot: 18 SERDES connected to 1 Ramon/FC

-For the 8-slot:
+For the 8-slot chassis:

 ![8-slot-fabric-j2.jpg]({{site.baseurl}}/images/8-slot-fabric-j2.jpg){: .align-center}

-For the 16-slot:
+For the 16-slot chassis:

 ![16-slot-fabric-j2.jpg]({{site.baseurl}}/images/16-slot-fabric-j2.jpg){: .align-center}